Neufund/ico-transparency-monitor/README.md

 ### Data Collection
 All [transactions](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#index-8) executed in the ethereum network are logged and stored as [blocks](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#blocks) in the public ethereum blockchain.
 These transactions can either be a transfer or execution of code in the form of a [Smart Contract](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contract).<br/>

  When a Smart Contract is executed, it generates  [log](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#logs) events based on how it is programmed and what function is  executed at the time.
-In most cases ICOs are token generating smart contracts, where every token generation by the ICO's smart contract is permanently logged in the blockchain.
+In most cases ICOs/STOs are token generating smart contracts, where every token generation by the ICO's/STO's smart contract is permanently logged in the blockchain.

- Using [Web3](https://github.com/ethereum/wiki/wiki/JavaScript-API#watch-callback-return-value) The ICO-Monitor takes the address of an ICO Smart Contract and scans through the whole blockchain and collects all token generation events logged by the ICO smart contract.
+ Using [Web3](https://github.com/ethereum/wiki/wiki/JavaScript-API#watch-callback-return-value) The Transparency Monitor takes the address of an ICO/STO Smart Contract and scans through the whole blockchain and collects all token generation events logged by the ICO/STO smart contract.

  ### Parity Node